Sachika Misawa: Biography

-She released her first major original album "I Am Me" under Universal Music Japan on December 23, 2020.
+She released her first major original album I Am Me under Universal Music Japan on December 23, 2020.
 In this album, she wrote the lyrics and composed the music herself for "Aoi Namida".

 On December 26, 2020, Misawa announced she was leaving Space Craft Entertainment at end of December 2020, and will work freelance after leaving the agency.
 She used to run a YouTube channel called "Misawa no Sacchanel" (三澤のさっちゃんねる), but the channel was shut down together with her blog "Sachika Diary" (さちかにっき) after she left the agency.

 She joined Stardust Promotion on April 1, 2021.
 She re-opened her fan club with the new name "Seeker" on June 10, 2021 and re-opened her official blog on Line Blog on June 24, 2021.

-She released a mini-album "Shin-kokyu" (深呼吸) consisting of five songs on December 22, 2021, roughly one year after her previous album.
-She wrote and composed for three songs "Utau yo" (歌うよ), "Toumei Ningen" (透明人間), and "Hitomi" (瞳).
-In the interview with UtaTen, she mentioned that all of the songs in this album were intentionally made exactly 3 minutes 0 seconds length because of the hourglass duration included in her limited edition box from Universal Music Japan.
+She released a mini-album Shin-kokyu (深呼吸) consisting of five songs on December 22, 2021, roughly one year after her previous album.
+She wrote and composed three songs from the album: "Utau yo" (歌うよ), "Toumei Ningen" (透明人間), and "Hitomi" (瞳).
+In an interview with lyrics and music news site UtaTen, she mentioned that all of the songs in this album were intentionally made to be exactly three minutes in length because of the hourglass duration included in her limited edition box from Universal Music Japan.

-During her birthday event in 2022, she announced her first ever solo live, which was held in Osaka on March 6, 2022, and Tokyo on April 3, 2022.
+During her birthday event in 2022, she announced her first solo tour, which was held in Osaka on March 6, 2022, and Tokyo on April 3, 2022.

 In February 2022, she had her live-action television drama debut in Kasouken no Onna (科捜研の女) Season 21.
 She narrated the audiobook for the novel Oshi, Moyu (推し、燃ゆ) which released on February 8, 2022.

 Misawa revealed in June 2022 that she would be taking a hiatus from her activities due to poor health.
 As a result, her scheduled concert, "Misawa Sachika 2nd Live Tour 2022", as well as her fan event, "Misawa Sachika FC Fan Meeting", have been canceled.
 She returned to activity in August 2022.
 In November 2022, due to poor physical condition, her agency announced that she would be taking break from updating Social Media for time being.